skycoin/cx/README.md

-With call stack stepping, program structure stepping, and evolutionary algorithms we could create a program which stops itself at a certain step, measure the execution time of one of its functions, mutate them and if it creates something better, automatically modify itself, and then resume its execution.
+With call stack stepping, program structure stepping, and evolutionary algorithms we could create a program which stops itself at a certain step, measures the execution time of one of its functions, mutates them and if it creates something better, automatically modify itself, and then resume its execution.
 The same could be done to replace buggy parts of a program: if a function raises an exception with a certain combination of arguments, we can mutate the function until it